 - Class B

-Anything with ‘A’ in it is good news.
-Although the others might be a problem, several of these can be rectified by removal of affected concrete.
-SEE OUR CLASSIFICATIONS GUIDE (below right) FOR MORE INFO…
+Anything with ‘A’ in it is good news and this is the ideal scenario but whilst the others might be a problem, several of these can be rectified by the removal of affected concrete.

 To initiate a Mundic Test or just find out more please fill out the form below and we’ll contact you shortly.
 If you’ve already had a test and want to know what the result means, just click the tabs on the right……>>>>>>>>>>>